-The "Action Area" is defined as "all areas to be affected directly or indirectly by the Federal action and not merely the immediate area involved in the action."
-(50 CFR 402.02).
-It is the intent of NRCS to apply the proposed action in all areas where Farm Bill programs can provide conservation to the GUSG.
-The Action Area encompasses the range of the species, including the area included in the final critical habitat rule on November 20, 2104 (79 FR 69312).
+Rangewide Conservation Plan (GSRSC, 2005).
+Refer to Figure 1 for a map of the Action Area.
+Additionally, the Action Area will extend beyond this boundary where GUSG occupancy has been documented2.
 The designed critical habitat includes approximately 1.4 million acres of public and private lands located in Utah and Colorado.
 Because this area includes public lands, it is important to clarify that this Opinion only covers the actions identified within this consultation.
 That is, specifically lands within the Action Area where NRCS can provide financial and/or technical assistance in accordance with its legislative authorities such as those contained in the Farm Bill.
 This may include public lands where an affected private entity has a leased interest.